 Anderson University harp program aims to help students develop individual artistry, as well as offer them boundless opportunities to perform in collaborative, orchestral, band, choral, operatic, and jazz settings.
-The curriculum includes studies in the instrument’s technique, repertoire, literature, audition preparation, competition skills, and pedagogy.
-It is the home of the annual Anderson University Harp Camp.
+The curriculum includes studies in the instrument’s techniques, repertoire, literature, audition preparation, competition skills, and pedagogy.
+Scholarships and assistantships are available.